identinet/sanctuary-cheat-sheet/README.md

 ## Error handling

-When processing data sometimes the data doesn't coform to the requirements and an error is raised.
+When processing data sometimes the data doesn't conform to the requirements and an error is raised.
 In [Sanctuary][sanctuary] there are multiple ways of handling errors, a few of them are explored here:

 ### Maybe - the better null/NaN/undefined return value